 One of the great things about picture rail is that it makes the relocation both in height and position on the wall amazingly simple.
 To move something left or right on the wall you just slide the hook to wherever you want it positioned.
 If you want something to be higher or lower, you can simply shorten or lengthen the wire on the back of you picture.
 No more trying to find a stud or drilling another hole.

-There’s a right way and a wrong way to use anything and picture rail is no different.
-There are two big mistakes I see when using picture rail and both can spell major disaster.
+There are two big mistakes I see on occasion and both can spell major disaster.
 Don’t make these mistakes unless you like the sound of things breaking.

 Don’t Nail the Rail

-Solution: Always use picture rail hooks and never use nails.
+Solution: Always use hooks and never use nails.

 It’s NOT Plate Rail